 The 2017 Metropolitan Cycle Plan is the starting point for the CMATS Cycle Network.
-The 2017 Plan was devised to increase cycling mode share from its present low base, provide a clear plan for the development of the cycling network to encourage greater levels of cycling trips to work, school, recreation and leisure.
-The routes outlined in the 2017 Network Plan Plan have largely been retained and updated to include new primary routes.
-These include future highquality, segregated routes developed and integrated into the design and development of the Northern Distributor Road and Southern Distributor Road and a new link from Dunkettle to Little Island.
+The 2017 Plan was devised to increase cycling mode share from its present low base and to provide a clear plan for the development of the cycling network to encourage greater levels of cycling trips to places of employment, education, recreation and leisure.

+The routes outlined in the 2017 Network Plan have largely been retained and updated to include new primary routes.
+These include future highquality, segregated routes developed and integrated into the design and development of the Northern Distributor Road and Southern Distributor Road and a new link from Dunkettle to Little Island to enhance connectivity.

-The proposed network was developed on the basis of all of the following:
+The proposed network was developed on the basis of the following:

-- Transport and land use proposals set out in the policies and plans for the area; - Assessment of existing cycling infrastructure within the area: - Guidelines set out in the National Cycle Manual; - Agreed targets for mode share; and - Detailed assessment of travel demand within the area using outputs from the cycling model.
+- Transport and land use proposals set out in the policies and plans for the area; - Assessment of existing cycling infrastructure within the area: - Guidelines set out in the National Cycle Manual: - Agreed targets for mode share; and - Detailed assessment of travel demand within the area using outputs from the cycling model.